freshsomebody/posenet-similarity/README.md

 ```

 ## Example usages
-> NOTE: posenet-similarity doesn't need to work with Posenet.
-The examples just shows how you might chain the outputs of Posenet with posenet-similarity
+> NOTE: PosenetSimilarity doesn't need Posenet to be installed and work together.
+The examples just show how you might chain the outputs of Posenet with PosenetSimilarity.

-When using posenet-similarity in the browsers, it will expose **psn** globally for accessing the APIs.
+When using PosenetSimilarity in the browsers, it will expose **psn** globally for accessing the APIs.
 ```html
 <html>
   <head>